GHSVS-de/ghsvs_sass_compile_and_prefix/README.md

 )
 ```

+#### npm run ghs-help
+- Displays an overview of (nearly all) possible `npm run [SCRIPTKEY]` commands.

+#### npm run ghs-help-real-paths
+- Like `ghs-help` but replaces path variables with values like configured in `DIR` array in `package.json`.

 #### npm run ghs-npm-update-check
-- Check for updates for packages in package.json.
+- Check for updates for packages in `package.json`.
 Prints a list, not more.

 #### npm run ghs-ncu-override-json
-- Check for updates for packages in package.json.
-AND override package.json file (newest stable versions).
+- Check for updates for packages in `package.json`.
+AND override `package.json` file (newest stable versions).
 Don't forget to run npm install!

 #### npm run ghs-watch
 - Starts a `nodemon` watcher for changes in scss directory `$npm_package_DIR_scss` that starts a complete, new compilation via `npm run ghs-all` when a scss file is changed.
 Also starts a complete, new compilation if the watcher is started.

+#### npm run ghs-watch-upload
+- Like `ghs-watch` plus FTP-Upload.
+NEEDS A CORRECTLY CONFIGURED ftp-credentials.json!
+Check twice and test before using it.

 #### npm run ghs-all
 - Runs a complete job **without FTP upload**: `ghs-rm ghs-mkdir ghs-compile ghs-copy-raw ghs-prefix ghs-minify ghs-produktiv ghs-ftp`

+#### npm run ghs-all-upload
+- Like `ghs-all` plus FTP-Upload.
+NEEDS A CORRECTLY CONFIGURED ftp-credentials.json!
+Check twice and test before using it.

 #### npm run ghs-rm
 - Deletes **local** work directory `$npm_package_DIR_work` completely.